Expecting a Baby

 In general, you are not obliged to inform them about your pregnancy, but it makes sense to do so–it is advisable to inform them after three months of pregnancy at the latest so that they have enough time to find a substitute for you.
 Furthermore, you have exclusive rights in the workplace in accordance with the Maternity Protection Act (MuSchG) once your superior learns about your pregnancy,

-• you must not be assigned heavy or dangerous tasks.
+- you must not be assigned heavy or dangerous tasks

-• you must not be exposed to noise, heat, humidity or time pressure.
+- you must not be exposed to noise, heat, humidity or time pressure

-• you have a right to sufficient breaks.
+- you have a right to sufficient breaks

-• you must not work overtime.
+- you must not work overtime

-• you must not work at nights.
+- you must not work at night

-• you must not work on Sundays or official holidays.
+- you must not work on Sundays or official holidays

 You should not work in certain jobs at all during pregnancy, e.g. if there are particular risks to your health.
 This applies to working with chemicals or radiation, pathogens or physically demanding work or in night shifts.
 In order to take protective measures and prevent unsafe work conditions, it makes sense to inform your employer about your pregnancy at an early stage.

 Please note: During a job interview, you usually do not have to say that you are pregnant or would like to become pregnant.
 Even if asked, you do not have to tell the truth.
-However, such rule does not apply to the jobs which you cannot practice as a pregnant woman (such as modelling or working as a dancer) and jobs that endanger your health in case of a pregnancy.
+However, such a rule does not apply to jobs which you cannot practice as a pregnant woman (such as modelling or working as a dancer) and jobs that endanger your health in case of a pregnancy.

 As a pregnant person, you are protected against job dismissal in Germany, which means from the beginning of pregnancy to four months after childbirth, and during parental leave, your boss cannot dismiss you.
 Keep in mind that you must inform your boss about your pregnancy, and It is best to do so by handing in a confirmation letter from your doctor since only a written notice can legally secure your position.
 If you have been dismissed before informing your boss about your pregnancy, you can submit the certificate mentioned above within two weeks of the dismissal.